- Oops!Something went wrong.Please try again later.

-NEWTON, Mass., Jan.
-02, 2020 (GLOBE NEWSWIRE) -- Karyopharm Therapeutics Inc. (KPTI), an oncology-focused pharmaceutical company, today announced that the Compensation Committee of Karyopharm’s Board of Directors granted stock options to purchase an aggregate of 25,000 shares of Karyopharm’s common stock to seven newly-hired employees, with a grant date of December 31, 2019.
-The stock options were granted as inducements material to the new employees entering into employment with Karyopharm in accordance with NASDAQ Listing Rule 5635(c)(4).
+NEWTON, Mass., May 01, 2020 (GLOBE NEWSWIRE) -- Karyopharm Therapeutics Inc. (KPTI), an innovation-driven pharmaceutical company, today announced that the Compensation Committee of Karyopharm’s Board of Directors granted stock options to purchase an aggregate of 74,800 shares of Karyopharm’s common stock to 15 newly-hired employees, with a grant date of April 30, 2020.
+The stock options were granted as inducements material to the new employees entering into employment with Karyopharm in accordance with Nasdaq Listing Rule 5635(c)(4).

 About Karyopharm Therapeutics

-Karyopharm Therapeutics Inc. (KPTI) is an oncology-focused pharmaceutical company dedicated to the discovery, development, and commercialization of novel first-in-class drugs directed against nuclear export and related targets for the treatment of cancer and other major diseases.
-Karyopharm's SINE compounds function by binding with and inhibiting the nuclear export protein XPO1 (or CRM1).
-Karyopharm’s lead compound, XPOVIO® (selinexor), received accelerated approval from the FDA in July 2019 in combination with dexamethasone as a treatment for patients with heavily pretreated multiple myeloma.
+Karyopharm Therapeutics Inc. (KPTI) is an innovation-driven pharmaceutical company dedicated to the discovery, development, and commercialization of novel first-in-class drugs directed against nuclear export and related targets for the treatment of cancer and other major diseases.
+Karyopharm's Selective Inhibitor of Nuclear Export (SINE) compounds function by binding with and inhibiting the nuclear export protein XPO1 (or CRM1).
+Karyopharm’s lead compound, XPOVIO® (selinexor), received accelerated approval from the U.S. Food and Drug Administration (FDA) in July 2019 in combination with dexamethasone as a treatment for patients with heavily pretreated multiple myeloma.
 A Marketing Authorization Application for selinexor is also currently under review by the European Medicines Agency.
+A supplemental New Drug Application was accepted by the FDA seeking accelerated approval for selinexor as a new treatment for adult patients with relapsed or refractory diffuse large B-cell lymphoma (DLBCL).
 In addition to single-agent and combination activity against a variety of human cancers, SINE compounds have also shown biological activity in models of neurodegeneration, inflammation, autoimmune disease, certain viruses and wound-healing.
 Karyopharm has several investigational programs in clinical or preclinical development.
 For more information, please visit www.karyopharm.com.

 Karyopharm Therapeutics Inc.